jamesbrannon98/LightsOutPuzzle/README.md

 # LightsOutPuzzle

-This is a Python AI designed to solve any iteration of the lights out puzzle.
+This is a Python AI designed to solve any iteration of the lights out puzzle using a breadth-first graph search.

 The lights out puzzle is defined as follows:
 A one-person game played on a rectangular lattice of lamps which can be turned on and off.
 A move consists of flipping a "switch" inside one of the squares, thereby toggling the on/off state of this and all four vertically and horizontally adjacent squares.
 Starting from a randomly chosen light pattern, the aim is to turn all the lamps off.